-These regional evening seminars have been designed by the Private Client Section advisory committee to provide solicitors with a comprehensive review of current private client issues, focusing on best practice and how practitioners can avoid pitfalls
+These regional evening seminars have been designed by the Private Client Section advisory committee and the Law Society to provide solicitors with a comprehensive review of current private client issues, focusing on best practice and how practitioners can avoid problems and pitfalls.

 Our Spotlights are concise, expert-authored updates giving you the information and guidance you need to address the practical impact of recent case law, legislation and practice developments